buy driving licence online

 When a licence is no longer needed

 If you no longer want to drive you should return your licence to us at DVLA, Swansea, SA99 1AB.
-Include a letter explaining that you no longer want a licence.
+Include a letter explaining that you no longer want a licence buy driving licence online.

 Your health

-You can find information about relevant health conditions on our website at www.gov.uk/health-conditions-and-driving
+You can find best information about relevant health conditions on our website at www.gov.uk/health-conditions-and-driving

 Obstructive Sleep Apnoea Syndrome (OSAS)